 Through interdisciplinary storytelling, music, and dance, local Asian and Asian American artists celebrate how intersecting strands of queerness, and experiences of immigration and (de)colonization, all shape the meaning, ideal, and healing power of “home.”

 Join hundreds of families for special guided art-making activities on Target Free Sunday focusing on the famous paper cut-out puppets that traditionally enliven myths and legends in Southeast Asia.

 Tasting Menu: Peiru Ko of Real Food Real Stories

 Join four women chefs and farmers whose journeys led them to understand how growing and cooking food can heal our bodies and nourish our souls.

 Health, Wellness, and Body Modification

-Celebrated scholars of Indian asceticism James Mallinson and Mark Singleton share insights from their decades of experience on and off the yoga mat.
+Celebrated scholar of Indian asceticism Mark Singleton shares insights from his decades of experience on and off the yoga mat.

 Tasting Menu: Chef's Hawker Centre